innovativeenterprises/innovative-enterprises/docs/INNOVATIVE_ENTERPRISES_Story.md

 ## Chapter 4: The Services & Platforms - The "What"

-This chapter provides a detailed breakdown of each product and service offered by innovative-enterprises.
+This chapter provides a detailed breakdown of each product and service offered by INNOVATIVE ENTERPRISES.
 It outlines the concept, objective, methodology, and the AI agents involved in each platform's operation.

 ### 4.1.
 Core Business Services